Donate to 90 account: 90 04 54-0 with campaign code ”Ukraine”

 Last spring, the Business for Ukraine initiative was launched to bring together Swedish companies, large and small, to support Ukraine.
 The initiative makes a moral statement and at the same time channels financial support.

-Today – soon one year after the outbreak of war, when we are facing a very uncertain situation – it is more important than ever that we stand with Ukraine and that the business community gets involved.
+Today – more than one year after the outbreak of war, when we are facing a very uncertain situation – it is more important than ever that we stand with Ukraine and that the business community gets involved.
 Swedish companies can make a difference and Business for Ukraine is rallying again.
 The money will go to Human Rights Watch’s work to protect civilians in Ukraine, hold perpetrators of war crimes accountable and support democratic forces in Russia.

 Within the first six months of the Ukraine war, Human Rights Watch had released 90 publications – reports, news articles, video footage and more – documenting indiscriminate attacks and torture, extrajudicial killings and abuses against prisoners of war, among other things.
 This reporting generated widespread media attention.
 Human Rights Watch’s testimony before the UN Security Council helped spark a major international mobilization to investigate war crimes.
 The organisation also played a crucial behind-the-scenes role in getting Russia suspended from the UN Human Rights Council.
 Working with other organisations, it managed to evacuate civilians from besieged Mariupol and get migrants out of a Ukrainian detention centre, days before a Russian attack.